 Remember to test your figures on other people - usually, just asking 'What do you think the figure should show?' can help you debug many mistakes in your graphics.
-If they think that the figure says something different than what you planned, then most likely it is your figure what is wrong, not the understanding of others.
+If they think that the figure says something different than what you planned, then most likely the figure is wrong, not the understanding of others.